daattali/beautiful-jekyll/resources_pages/install_ds_stack_windows.md

 x64
 ```

-If this did not work, you probably forgot of adding VS code to path.

 ## LaTeX

 Download the installer from [http://mirror.ctan.org/systems/texlive/tlnet/install-tl-windows.exe](http://mirror.ctan.org/systems/texlive/tlnet/install-tl-windows.exe).
 After downloading run the `install-tl-windows.exe` file and follow the installation instructions choosing the default options.